Alex

 Never in my life did I think I would be able to fly business class to Europe.
 The cost is just insane: $3,000 (and up to much, much more) for a one-way flight?!
 It’s just a tad out of my price range!
 I would see those seats and be so envious and imagine what it would be like to fly like that.
 Then I figured out how to use credit card points and miles and realized that, just maybe, it was possible.
 I thought it would take a long time to save up and cost a ton of points, but I quickly realized there is one card out there that could get me a business-class flight very easily!

 Enter The AAdvantage Aviator Red World Elite Mastercard.
-What’s awesome about this card is you get the points for simply making one purchase!
+What’s awesome about this card is that you get points for simply making one purchase!
 No having to spend $1,000-$5,000 in 3 months.
 It doesn’t get any easier than this.
 You do have to pay a $99 annual fee, but $99 to fly business class to Europe is much more inside my budget!

 At the time of publishing, this card is offering 60,000 points after making your first purchase and paying the $99 annual fee.